SEC welcomes Texas, Oklahoma after boards accept invitations

 “What has changed between 2012 and today?”
 Harroz said.
 “The answer is everything.”

-Harroz said it became apparent that the Big 12 would be “last in line” for television networks among the power conferences when it came to landing a new TV deal.
+Harroz said it became apparent the Big 12 would be “last in line” for television networks among the power conferences when it came to landing a new TV deal.
+That would mean, among other issues, more less-than-desirable 11 a.m. kickoffs for many games for the Sooners.

-“After thorough consideration and study,” Oklahoma athletic director Joe Castiglione said, “it became obvious that standing pat would be falling behind.”
+That issue has become a major one for Oklahoma in recent years, especially after its home game with Nebraska this season – designed by Castiglione as a celebration of the 50th anniversary of the so-called “Game of the Century” in 1971 between the Huskers and Sooners – was designated for an 11 a.m.
+Central time local kickoff by Fox Sports.
+Castiglione saie he was “bitterly disappointed.”

-AP freelance writer Murray Evans in Norman, Oklahoma, and AP College Football Writer Ralph D. Russo in New York contributed.
+“Being last in line has consequences,” Harroz said.
+“You’ve heard conversation from (Castiglione) talking about not enjoying 11 a.m. kickoffs.
+Our fans talk about that.
+It also matters to student-athletes.
+When those who go before you, in terms of negotiations for 2025 and beyond, if those premiere slots are already taken up, it impacts things in a material way.
+It translates into disadvantages in recruiting the top talent, disadvantages for our student-athletes and a detriment to the fan experience.”